bbauska/meta-react-basics/README.md

   alt="."
   width="60%" />
 </p>
-For this, I'm going to demonstrate the three distinct ways to import images and react.
+<p>For this, I'm going to demonstrate the three distinct ways to import images and react.
 The first way is to use the import method and I want to demonstrate how you set a name for your imported image.
 To import the image file Central Park, I type import rooftops and then dot forward slash to provide a relative path to the file enclosed in double quotes.
 In this example my file is in the images folder inside the assets folder.
 Next I'll render this image as an image tag.
 In my code, I use the height attribute to limit the size of the image by making its height exactly 200 pixels.
 I'm setting the source attribute to the value of rooftops which contains the path to the image file.
 Finally, for best practice, I add an outer attribute with a basic description of the image.
-I save my file and notice that my image now displays in the browser.
+I save my file and notice that my image now displays in the browser.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s12-d.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->